 1. Women on birth control pills chase the wrong kinds of men.
-Not wrong kinds as in "he has bad hair and lives in his mother's basement."
-Bad as in "we might be related."
+Not wrong kinds as in, "He has bad hair and lives in his mother's basement."
+Bad as in, "We might be related."
 That's right.
-In at least two major studies, women on the pill have been shown to be most attracted to the scents of men with DNA immune systems most similar to their own.
+In at least two major studies, women on the pill have been shown to be most attracted to with the scents of men with DNA immune systems most similar to their own.

 2. The pill is good for female pattern hair loss.

 3. The pill has been shown to reduce the risk of developing multiple sclerosis.